mlsmall/AI-Chatbot-Application-Powered-by-an-LLM/README.md

 hf_api_key = os.environ['HF_API_KEY']
 ```

 The ```text_generation``` library is an inference library that offers a convenient way of interfacing with open source LLM's.
-It enables you to run to the chatbot application locally and to load both API's.
-One for connectiong us to the Falcom LLM, and the second one is HuggingFace API key needed to use the LLM.
+It enables you to run the chatbot application locally and to load both API's.
+One for connecting us to the Falcom LLM, and the second one is the HuggingFace API key needed to use the LLM.

 ```python